 Investigate the difference between a transducer's natural frequency and its frequency response using a strain gaged cantilever beam, impact hammer, and accelerometers.
 Evaluate the bandwidth and filter characteristics of a strain gage amplifier using a function generator and an oscilloscope.

 Double integrate acceleration data and compare to measured displacements and double differentiate displacement data and compare to measured accelerations.

-See the powerful advantage of using frequency domain digital signal processing tools to analyze data.
+See the powerful advantage of using frequency domain digital signal processing tools in the analysis of recorded data.
 Hands-On Workshops